 Which school do you want to support?

+Class size in school systems is measured by the student-teacher ratio.
 In a small class there is more teacher-time available because it's allocated among fewer students.
-One strategy for improving educational quality is to cut class size.
+One strategy for improving educational quality is to hire more teachers, which lowers the student-teacher ratio.
+This lesson summarizes the arguments for and against making this change

 Clearly, smaller classes cost more than big ones.
-Does it make a difference?
+But does it make a difference?

 ...the greatest benefits accrue for disadvantaged students in grades K-3, and when there are 18 or fewer students per teacher.